 It was pretty late in the evening and I got really frustrated and decided to go to sleep.

 During the break I remembered that I saw the

-system function entry inside the GOT, that means that it is used somewhere inside our program!
+system function entry inside the GOT, which means that it’s used somewhere inside our program!
 So searching for references to

 Looking at the constructor of the

 Book object I saw that it inherited from the

 LibraryItem object.
 This means that if I can overwrite a function pointer that has a string as first parameter with content that I’m in control of, I can achieve remote code execution!
 First I looked at the